 Contents winter wetsuit

 In order to be able to advise you properly, we have used 2 datasets from the KNMI.
-This is the average outside air temperature per month and the average water temperature per month.
-We use this data to help you understand what thickness wetsuit you need for kite surfing.
+This is the average outdoor air temperature per month and the average water temperature per month.
+Based on this data, we help you gain insight into what thickness wetsuit you need for kitesurfing.
+But first some explanation.

 Overview thickness wetsuit kite surfing